EC-CS-528-BU-Cloud-Computing/encrypted-search-over-foundationDB/README.md

 ## 2. Users/Personas Of The Project:

-> This section describes the principal user roles of the project together with the key characteristics of these roles.
-This information will inform the design and the user scenarios.
-A complete set of roles helps in ensuring that high-level requirements can be identified in the product backlog.

-> Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.

 Users of our project are people who want to store their data/files in the cloud (FDB to be exact) without being leaked during server-side searches.
 Our users need a search scheme that is efficient while protecting search access patterns.

 Specifically, when a user perform a search for a keyword over the files within a folder, the server learns only that a search happens in that folder, but does not learn which documents match the search, the number of documents that match, or other information about the keyword.